 - How to Prepare a Damages Claim

 - What Happens After Assessment?

 - Tips for Maximizing Motor Vehicle Accident Recovery

 - Speak With A Motorcycle Accident Attorney To discuss Your Case

 The Statute of Limitations for Motorcycle Accidents

 The period during which you can file a lawsuit against the negligent party is called the statute of limitations.
 This period aims to drive evidence-based decisions that deteriorate or become less reliable over time.
 Think of it this way – if you decide to press charges some five years later, you will not recall the details as accurately as you would a few days after the fact.

-In Florida, the statute of limitations for motorcycle accidents is four years – significantly longer than that of most states.
+In Florida, the statute of limitations for motorcycle accidents is two years – significantly longer than that of most states.

 What to Do Before You File Your Lawsuit

 There are a few factors that may impact your ability to hire a lawyer and file a lawsuit immediately, such as: